sDenizOzturk/karsiligine-api/README.md

+**Deprecated** – This API is no longer in use.
+The project has been replaced by an integrated API within [github.com/sDenizOzturk/karsiligine-com-tr](https://github.com/sDenizOzturk/karsiligine-com-tr)

+---

 # Karsiligi Ne?
+(API)

-[karsiligine.com](https://karsiligine.com) is a web application that calculates TL inlation using USD rates and USD inflation.
+Was an API that calculated TL inflation using USD rates and USD inflation.

 ## Technologies Used